What Are the Best Team Building Activities for Interns That Don't Feel Forced?

 Intern Welcome Package (Slack Message)

 Welcome to [Company], Class of [Year]!
-Here's your intern survival guide: - Your buddy: [Name] — DM them literally anything - Intern Slack channel: #interns-[year] — this is your home base - Weekly lunch roulette: random lunch groups every Tuesday, $15 on us - Friday socials: 4-5pm in [location], every Friday.
-No agenda. - Shadow swaps: starting week 2, you'll spend time with other departments One rule: ask questions constantly.
-Nobody expects you to know things.
-The people who learn the most are the ones who ask the most.
-Let's have a great summer.
+A few things to know: - Your buddy: [Name] — seriously, DM them anything, they're expecting it - Home base: #interns-[year] on Slack — post, ask, hang out - Lunch roulette: random groups every Tuesday, $15 covered - Friday socials: 4–5pm in [location], every Friday, zero agenda - Shadow swaps: week 2 onward, you'll get to see how other teams actually work One thing: ask questions constantly.
+Nobody here expects you to already know stuff.
+The interns who get the most out of this are the ones who ask the most.
+Really glad you're here — let's make it a good one.

-Send this before Day 1 if possible.
-Interns who receive pre-arrival communication report 34% lower first-week anxiety.
+Try to send before Day 1.
+Interns who get a pre-arrival message report 34% lower first-week anxiety.

 Buddy Check-In Guide (For Assigned Buddies)

 You're [Intern Name]'s buddy for their first 2 weeks.
-Here's what that means: - Day 1: Meet them at the door (literally).
-Sit with them at lunch. - Week 1: Ping them daily.
-Ask 'What's confusing so far?'
-Not 'How's it going?' (too easy to say 'fine'). - Week 2: Introduce them to 3 people outside their team. - Ongoing: Be available.
-They won't ask their manager 'dumb questions' — that's your job.
-Time commitment: 15 min/day in week 1, 5 min/day after that.
-This matters more than you think.
-The buddy relationship is the #1 predictor of intern satisfaction.
+Here's what that actually means: - Day 1: Meet them at the door if you can.
+Sit with them at lunch. - Week 1: Ping them every day.
+Ask 'What's been confusing so far?' — not 'How's it going?' (too easy to say 'fine'). - Week 2: Introduce them to 3 people outside their immediate team. - Ongoing: Be the person they can ask the 'dumb questions' they'd never ask their manager.
+Time: about 15 minutes/day in week 1, 5 minutes/day after that.
+This matters more than it sounds.
+The buddy relationship is the single best predictor of intern satisfaction.

-Choose buddies who joined in the last 1-2 years.
-They remember what it's like to be new.
+Buddies who joined in the last 1–2 years are best — they still remember what it felt like to be new.

 Intern Cohort Project Brief Template

-PROJECT: [Title] Problem Statement: [2-3 sentences describing a real business challenge] Why This Matters: [How this connects to company goals] Team: Intern cohort (self-organize roles) Sponsor: [Senior leader who will review final output] Timeline: [Start date] to [Presentation date] Deliverable: [Presentation / Prototype / Report] Resources: [Budget if any, access to tools, SME contacts] Expectation: This is not a simulation.
-Your output will be evaluated and potentially implemented.
-Past intern projects that shipped: [list 1-2 examples].
+PROJECT: [Title] The problem: [2–3 sentences on a real business challenge, not a hypothetical] Why it matters: [How this connects to something the company actually cares about] Team: Full intern cohort — self-organize into roles Sponsor: [Senior leader who'll see the final output] Timeline: [Start] to [Presentation date] Deliverable: [Presentation / Prototype / Report] Resources: [Budget if any, tools, SME contacts] Expectation: this isn't a training exercise.
+Your output will be evaluated for real.
+Past intern projects that shipped: [1–2 examples].

 End-of-Program Feedback Survey